huuphuocle/dotted-image/README.md

 * `[input]` is the path to the input image
 * `[output]` is the path for the output image

+By default, Poisson disk sampling algorithms are used (which produce the output faster).
+But the optimization method is very interesting mathematically. ;)

 ## Example

 The command